The effects of overuse of lawns during Winter

 Author: Stefan Palm Date Posted: 15 June 2021

 The most common lawns in Adelaide are Couches, Kikuyu and Buffalo.
-These are classified as warm season grasses.
-According to James B Beard, “Warm season turf grasses are those species having a temperature optimum of 26 to 35 degrees celsius” As temperatures fall below 26 degrees, they slow down until stopping completely at around the 20 degree mark.
-Only a rise in temperature will bring them out of dormancy.
+These are classified as warm-season grasses.
+According to James B Beard, “Warm-season turfgrasses are those species having a temperature optimum of 26 to 35 degrees celsius” As temperatures fall below 26 degrees, they slow down until stopping completely at around the 20 degree mark.
+Only a temperature rise will bring them out of dormancy.

 There are a couple of important takeaways from this understanding:

 - Because your lawn isn’t growing, it can’t repair itself if it gets too much traffic.

 With this in mind, you need to be mindful of how much you use your lawn during the winter months.
-If Winter colour is important to you, you’ll need to consider how to limit exposure to high amounts of traffic.
+If Winter colour is important to you, you’ll need to consider limiting exposure to high amounts of traffic.
 This includes pet traffic, foot traffic and sport.
 Perhaps Clint Eastwood summed it up well in Gran Torino when he said, rather passionately, “get off my lawn”.
-In reality though, I’m not saying that you shouldn’t use your lawn during Winter but rather, if traffic results in discolouration and worn patches, it's important to know that your lawn won’t repair till Spring.
+In reality though, I’m not saying that you shouldn’t use your lawn during Winter, but rather, if traffic results in discolouration and worn patches, it's important to know that your lawn won’t repair till Spring.

-I understand that in saying this, many people don’t have a choice about how much traffic their lawn is exposed to.
-This is OK too because while traffic may degrade your lawns appearance, it is unlikely to permanently damage it.
+I understand that many people don’t have a choice about how much traffic their lawn is exposed to in saying this.
+This is OK too because while traffic may degrade the appearance of your lawn, it is unlikely to damage it permanently.
 If your lawn is healthy coming into Winter, it will repair itself in Spring when temperatures increase.

 A lawn for functionsBy: Mark Lloyd on 12 June 2019Our kikuyu lawn has just been trashed by 100s of visitors Can it be revitalised by say heat lamps?
 Otherwise I plan to pull it up and lay new grass.